mqlight/nodejs-mqlight/doc/01_README-header.md

 ### Prerequisites

-You will need a Node.js 0.10 runtime environment to use the MQ Light API module.
+You will need a Node.js 0.10 or 0.12 runtime environment to use the MQ Light API module.
 This can be installed from http://nodejs.org/download/, or by using your operating system's package manager.

 The following are the currently supported platform architectures: